Course Material Adoption and Access

 5. MCLA is required to report data on textbook costs and OER adoptions to the DHE each year.
 On our campus, the bookstore is the central repository of this data.
 This data helps guide policymaking toward greater equity for students; the closer we get to 100% faculty reporting of course adoptions to the bookstore, the more accurate and useful the data.

-6. If you aren't requiring students to purchase materials but simply never respond to the bookstore, students who check the bookstore for your course materials will see the message "Course Materials have not been determined.
-Check back soon for updates."
-If, on the other hand, you report to the bookstore that you are not requiring any books, or that no bookstore-supplied materials are required, or that you are using free Open Educational Resources, students will be informed accordingly, removing uncertainty.
-These "non-adoption" options will appear to you when you log in to Follett Discover, our bookstore's course reporting tool, which is available via Canvas.
+6. If you aren't requiring students to purchase materials but never update eCampus, students who check the bookstore for your course materials will see the message "Textbooks are still being determined for this course.
+Please check back."
+If, on the other hand, you report to the bookstore that textbooks are not required for your course, or that only free Open Educational Resources or library resources are required, students will be informed accordingly, removing uncertainty.
+These "non-adoption" options will appear to you when view your course in FAST, the eCampus online adoption tool.